subtopic 2.3: Biogeochemical cycles

 - Explain the concept of residence time and discuss why the residence time of carbon in fossil fuels is considered unlimited.

-- These fuels are stored deep within the Earth's crust, where they have remained relatively stable and isolated from the atmosphere, effectively sequestering carbon for geological timescales.
+- Stored deep within Earth’s crust, these fuels have remained isolated from the atmosphere, effectively sequestering carbon for millions of years.

 - Residence Time:

-- Unlike the relatively short residence times of carbon in living organisms or the atmosphere, fossil fuels serve as long-term carbon reservoirs.
+- Unlike carbon in living organisms or the atmosphere, fossil fuels act as long-term carbon reservoirs due to their deep burial and stable geological preservation.

-- Fossil fuels were formed in past geological eras when large amounts of organic material were buried and subjected to heat and pressure over millions of years.
-This process transformed the organic material into coal, oil, and natural gas.
+- Fossil fuels formed in past geological periods when vast amounts of organic matter were buried and subjected to intense heat and pressure.

-- During their formation, ancient ecosystems acted as carbon sinks, absorbing CO₂ from the atmosphere and storing it in organic matter.
-This carbon was eventually locked away in fossil fuel deposits.
+- These ancient ecosystems acted as significant carbon sinks, absorbing CO₂ from the atmosphere, which was then stored in organic matter and locked away in fossil deposits over time.

 Fossil Fuels as Carbon Sources